moizumi99/CVBookExercise/README.md

 Some codes need test data not described in the book.
 So, I downloaded them from here and there.
 As these files belong to someone else, I did not include those files in this repository.
 Please download them from the URL described in each file.

+The files in Jupyter Notebook format.
+They python version used is 2.7, because that's the version used in the book.